This post is all about self care ideas at home.

 Whenever it’s nice out, take yourself on a walk around your neighborhood.
 It helps to get some fresh air and sunshine into your life, while also giving you the chance to go wherever you want in the world without leaving your living room.

 8. Read A Book

 There’s nothing like a good book to help transport you from reality for a few hours at a time.
 Put your phone on airplane mode to catch up on your reading list.
 Try reading an inspiring book that gives you new purpose in life.
 I love reading while enjoying hot bubble baths.

 9. Take A Hot Shower

 Don’t underestimate the power of a good, hot shower.
 It’s a great way to rejuvenate your mind and body after a long day at work or if you simply need some time alone to unwind.
 Make it part of your skincare routine.

 If you’re musically inclined, this is a great way to spend some time.
 If not, dust off your old recorder and give it another go!

 11. Adult Coloring Books

 More and more adults are finding coloring books to be a calming experience for themselves.
-There are no rules or guidelines that need to be followed, you simply color your way towards peace and tranquility.
+With an adult coloring book there are no rules or guidelines that need to be followed, you simply color your way towards peace and tranquility.